jserot/caph/README.md

 ##### Using pre-built binaries

-Installers for MacOS and Windows are available from the [Project web page][caph.univ-bpclermont.fr].
+Installers for MacOS and Windows are available from the [Project web page](caph.univ-bpclermont.fr).

 ##### From source